arrow_back_ios

 2. Flood Risk

 If they live in an area prone to floods, they’ll be paying more for the policy.
 The higher the risk, the more expensive the insurance.
-The good thing is the Neptune is affordable and worth the investment.
+But there are still affordable options that are worth the investment through Neptune.

 3. Deductible